 Sarah is the founder of disabilitybusters.com and currently serves on the board of the Anne MacDonald Centre and the Stonnington Access Committee.
 Sarah is also the parent of a teenage wheelchair user and supports her ageing mother.

-Debra is a Social Worker with over twenty years’ experience working in the aged and disability sector, most recently as Team Leader, Aged and Disability Services at Hume City Council.
+Debra is a social worker with over 20 years’ experience working in the aged and disability sector, most recently as Team Leader, Aged and Disability Services at Hume City Council.
 Debra holds a Masters of Gerontology and proven experience working with complex clients around sensitive issues with ageing, trauma, disability and family dysfunction.
-Working with clients Debra has a detailed understanding of how inaccessible transport can result in isolation, financial hardship and incapacity to access social and medical care.
+Working with clients, Debra has a detailed understanding of how inaccessible transport can result in isolation, financial hardship and incapacity to access social and medical care.
 Debra, who is legally blind, knows firsthand how the accessibility of public transport impacts on her ability to travel safely and independently to pursue professional and social opportunities.

 Rebecca (Becky) Morton

-Becky is based in Hamilton and has a strong interest in accessible transport for rural people and a key advocate for community transport.
-Over the past 40 years Becky has been associated with a range of organisations supporting people with disabilities ranging from working as a volunteer for children’s holiday programs, providing support to the Southern Grampians Disability Support Group and Western District Health Service (WDHS).
-For the past twelve years Becky has worked as Coordinator of the WDHS South West Community Transport Program and currently acts as Chairperson of the Victorian Community Transport Association.
+Becky is based in Hamilton, has a strong interest in accessible transport for rural people and is a key advocate for community transport.
+Over the past 40 years Becky has been associated with a range of organisations supporting people with disabilities, ranging from working as a volunteer for children’s holiday programs, providing support to the Southern Grampians Disability Support Group and Western District Health Service (WDHS).
+For the past 12 years Becky has worked as Coordinator of the WDHS South West Community Transport Program and currently acts as Chairperson of the Victorian Community Transport Association.
 Becky is an immediate past member of the PTAC and made a significant contribution in bringing access issues for rural communities to the committee.

 Christine has almost 65 years lived experience of disability as an incomplete quadriplegic (due to polio) with a cultural and linguistically diverse perspective (Polish/Ukrainian) and has been actively involved in disability advocacy at local, state and national level since 1978.
 Christine is a regular public transport user and understands the challenges of navigating the network in a powered wheelchair.
 Christine has a strong community spirit evidenced by 17 years of voluntary service with the Salvation Army and has extensive experience serving on committees of management and boards including on the Wyndham Disability Action Group, National Ethnic Disability Alliance and as President of the Porphyria Association.